 1. Director’s personal guarantee

 A director’s personal guarantee means that the director(s) agrees to be personally liable for any amounts the company owes you.
-Should the company default on payment, action can be brought against both the company and the director.
+Should the company default on payment, the creditor can bring an action against the company and the director.
 This not only opens up another potential pool of assets from which you can make a recovery, but also gives you the option to pursue the director personally if the company goes into liquidation.

 2. Debt collection and legal costs